Latenode

 What this template does

-• Sends a summary notification to a designated Slack channel
+• Sends a formatted summary of the new release to a designated Slack channel

 How it works